RoboJackets/robocup-software/docs/_build/html/_sources/tutorial.rst.txt

 #.
 Software lead

 #.
-Anyone the SW lead takes advice from
+Anyone the SW lead takes advice from (basically any veteran SW member)

 This is not because older members don't want to help you, but because if older members helped every new member with every question, they wouldn't have time to